 The FDA has recently given Epitope, Inc approval to begin manufacturing saliva drug testing.
 In a study using RIA (Radioimmunoassay) test, cannabinoids were detected in saliva 4 to 10 hours after subjects smoked a single marijuana joint.
 Epitope has recently developed a test which detects drugs or their metabolites in saliva.
 However, this sort of drug testing is limited to detecting very recent drug use.
 In one study, saliva testing was only able to detect cannabinoids 4-10 hours after the subjects had been smoking.
 It is likely that this drug testing will be confined to detecting current intoxication only.

 "Saliva drug testing has been touted as a "fitness for duty" test, as its window of detection begins as soon as a drug is ingested.
-Saliva drug testing will reveal only current or very recent (within the past twelve hours) marijuana use, but will detect use of cocaine, opiates, methamphetamine and Ecstasy over the past two to three days (urine will detect these drugs for three or four days after use).
-Saliva is typically experienced as cleaner and less intrusive than urine, and there are currently no known methods for defeating saliva drug testing.
-Saliva drug testing testing is useful for pre-employment, random, post-accident and for-cause testing.
+Saliva drug testing will reveal only current or very recent (within the past couple of days) marijuana use, but will detect use of cocaine, opiates, methamphetamine and ecstasy over the past two to three days as well (urine will detect these drugs for longer periods of time).
+Saliva testing is typically experienced as cleaner and less intrusive than urine testing.
+There are currently only a few known products for beating a saliva drug test such as our Oral Clear Gum and our Supreme Klean Saliva Detox Mouthwash.
+Saliva drug testing is useful for pre-employment, random, post-accident and for-cause testing.
 Both lab-based and on-site systems are available; the on-site system offers results ten minutes after taking the saliva sample.
-Saliva tests compare favorably in price to urine testing. "
+Saliva tests compare favorably in price to urine testing."

 In oral fluid, drugs will be detected within minutes after use.